Arsenio Lacson: Peak years

-Meteoric rise and proposed presidential campaign with Jose W. Diokno
+Meteoric rise and proposed presidential campaign with José W. Diokno

 Garcia won in the 1957 election, and Lacson became a persistent critic of the President throughout his four-year term.
 In 1961, Lacson turned against the Nacionalista Party and supported the presidential candidacy of Vice-President Diosdado Macapagal of the Liberal Party.
 He was named Macapagal's national campaign manager and was attributed as "the moving spirit behind a nationwide drive that led to Macapagal's victory at the polls".

 Not long after Macapagal's election, Lacson returned to the Nacionalista Party and became increasingly critical of the President, explaining "I only promised to make Macapagal President, not agree with him forever."
-Lacson was considered as the likely presidential candidate of the Nacionalistas for the 1965 election, with his close friend attorney Jose W. Diokno as his intended running mate.
-Before becoming the justice secretary through Lacson's endorsement, Atty.
-Diokno previously defended the mayor and radio personality for libel charges against his talk show.
-Lacson would in turn often visit Diokno's Parañaque home in the wee hours to make breakfast for Diokno and his wife Carmen.
-The lawyer and future senator often volunteered to edit Mayor Lacson's newspaper articles.
+Lacson was considered as the likely presidential candidate of the Nacionalistas for the 1965 election, with his close friend José Wright Diokno as his intended running mate.
+Before becoming the justice secretary through Lacson's endorsement, Diokno previously defended the mayor and radio personality for libel charges against his talk show.
+Lacson in turn often visited Diokno's Parañaque home in the wee hours to make breakfast for Diokno and his wife Carmen.
+The lawyer and future senator often volunteered to edit Lacson's newspaper articles.
 Lacson garnered a huge level of fame that would have allowed him to win as president in the 1965 election.
-Unfortunately tragedy struck when Mayor Lacson suddenly died, allowing the party to select Ferdinand Marcos, an Ilocano politician who left the Liberal Party to give him an opportunity to run against partymate Macapagal.
+Unfortunately Lacson suddenly died, allowing the party to select Ferdinand Marcos, an Ilocano politician who left the Liberal Party to give him an opportunity to run against partymate Macapagal.
+Lacson was also Marcos's lawyer when he was tried for the murder of Julio Nalundasan in the 1930s.
+Lacson often chided Marcos for this to which the latter often lost his temper and consequently lost debates to Lacson.